cobeylab/Influenza-immune-dynamics/README.md

 ```
 The packages should be installed in your R library.

+## for mac, you will need to download xcode from the app store in order to compile the C++ within the pomp package.

 Before running any of the models, users should familiarize themselves with the *pomp* statistical inference software <sup>1</sup>.
 A helpful introduction can be found [here](https://kingaa.github.io/pomp/vignettes/getting_started.html).

 # Raw data